Korea's Employment Permit System (EPS): How It Works, Who It Admits, and What Happens After

 Step 6: Pre-departure preparation

 Before you leave, your sending-country agency conducts pre-departure orientation covering Korean workplace rules and labor rights.
 No placement fee or broker fee should be charged at any stage.
-The costs you legitimately pay are: the exam registration fee, health screening costs, passport fees, and your airfare to Korea.
+The legitimate costs you pay are: the exam registration fee, health screening costs, passport fees, and your airfare to Korea.

 Step 7: Post-arrival training and registration in Korea